Afghanistan

 • The Nuristani Nation

-• Core Demands: National recognition as a distinct linguistic entity (Pashayi).
+• Core Demands: National recognition as a distinct linguistic entity.

 • Population: Approx. 400,000.

-• Flag: Often represented by a red, green, and blue tricolor with cultural symbols.
+• Flag: Red, green, and blue tricolor with cultural symbols.

 • Primary Grievances: Total invisibility in the national census and lack of mother-tongue education.